wp-plugins/woocommerce-beans/readme.txt

 - When they subscribe to your reward Program.
 - When they make a purchase.
-- When they like your Facebook page.
+- When they refer you to a friend.
 - and more...

 [See our full list of rules](http://bit.ly/1aISCTn)